-Each director will have unabridged access to senior management and other employees of the Corporation in order to become and remain informed about the Corporation’s business and for any other purpose relevant to the fulfillment of the responsibilities of a member of the Board.
+Each director will have unabridged access to senior management and other employees of the Company in order to become and remain informed about the Company’s business and for any other purpose relevant to the fulfillment of the responsibilities of a member of the Board.

 7. Retention of Advisors

-The Board may engage the services of independent consultants or advisors, at the Corporation’s expense.
+The Board may engage the services of independent consultants or advisors, at the Company’s expense.

 8. Director Compensation

-The Board should annually review the form and amount of all types of compensation to be paid by the Corporation to or on behalf of members of the Board, including, without limitation, cash fees, stock incentives and contributions to charities at the behest of Board members.
+The Board should annually review the form and amount of all types of compensation to be paid by the Company to or on behalf of members of the Board, including, without limitation, cash fees, equity incentives and contributions to charities at the behest of Board members.
 Board compensation should be customary, reasonable and competitive, as determined by the Board.
-Directors who are employees of the Corporation will not receive additional compensation for service on the Board or any committee of the Board.
+Directors who are employees of the Company will not receive additional compensation for service on the Board or any committee of the Board.
+Such Directors may, however, have a portion of their base salary designated as being received for such directors’ service on the Board or any committee of the Board.

 9. Non-Employee Director Equity Ownership Guidelines

-Non-employee members of the Board are encouraged to have an appropriate level of equity ownership in the Corporation in order to align their economic interests with those of the other stockholders of the Corporation.
-As a guideline, each non-employee director should own equity securities of the Corporation equal in value to at least $100,000 within three years of first being elected or appointed to the Board.
-Equity securities for this purpose include vested shares and share units that are deferred pursuant to any applicable deferred compensation plan and vested stock options and stock appreciation rights.
-Vested stock options and stock appreciation rights will be valued for this purpose at fifty percent (50%) of their intrinsic value.
+Non-employee members of the Board are encouraged to have an appropriate level of equity ownership in the Company in order to align their economic interests with those of the other shareholders of the Company.
+As a guideline, each non-employee director should own equity securities of the Company equal in value to at least $100,000 within three years of first being elected or appointed to the Board.
+Equity securities for this purpose include vested shares and share units that are deferred pursuant to any applicable deferred compensation plan and vested stock options and share appreciation rights.
+Vested stock options and share appreciation rights will be valued for this purpose at fifty percent (50%) of their intrinsic value.